 If you have a list of subscribers in different time zones and want to schedule your message at a specific time based on where the contact is located, you can use the TZO optimization feature.

-When scheduling a campaign based on a subscriber's timezone, if the subscriber's time is ahead of the scheduled time, the campaign will be sent out within 5 minutes of scheduling it, provided there are no delays due to validation.
+When scheduling a campaign based on a subscriber's time zone, if the subscriber's time is ahead of the scheduled time, the campaign will be sent out within 5 minutes of scheduling it, provided there are no delays due to validation.

-Reviewing results
+Reviewing Results

 If your message exceeds this limit (102KB), Gmail will “clip” the message by removing all but 50KB of its content.
-Your subscriber must click on “View entire message” to see the full email.
+Your subscriber must click “View entire message” to see the full email.

 We always recommend testing your message with a real email to yourself and adjusting the copy as needed.
 A good rule of thumb is to keep your message below 102KB.

 If you want to send a real email to your email only, you should create a segment for this email.
-For this, navigate to Audience→ Create segment → Pick "Email address" filter → Email address is → fill out the value with the needed email address:
+For this, navigate to Audience→ Create segment → Pick "Email address" filter → Email address is → fill out the value with the needed email address.

-Then when creating a campaign, proceed to the Recipients stage → Choose your segment from the dropdown → send a campaign to the segment with your email only:
+Then, when creating a campaign, proceed to the Recipients stage → Choose your segment from the dropdown → send a campaign to the segment with your email only:

 ⚠️ Please make sure to delete the previous copy of the same email in Gmail before sending yourself another one.
-If multiple emails are sent with the same subject line from the same email campaign, they're grouped in one thread, and this will cause clipping, even if the email wouldn't be clipped if it was sent separately.
+If multiple emails are sent with the same subject line from the same email campaign, they're grouped in one thread, and this will cause clipping, even if the email wouldn't be clipped if it were sent separately.

-If you have any questions or need any help, please don't hesitate to contact our support team at [email protected].
+If you have any questions or need help, please don't hesitate to contact our support team at [email protected].